Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 The behavior of this differential equation can be divided into two distinct phases: an initial fast transient phase, during which the solution rapidly approaches the slow manifold, followed by a phase in which the solution evolves along this slow manifold.
 As noticed in \cite{cox2002exponential}, when $k < 0$ and $|k| \gg 1$, the solution quickly approaches a slow manifold on which

 A robust numerical method must accurately capture both of these phases and work effectively when the time step $h$ is of the order of $1/|k|$.
-This test case allows us to evaluate how well our three second-order methods handle the challenges posed by stiffness, particularly the balance between stability and accuracy when using relatively large time steps compared to the fastest time scale in the system.
+This test case allows us to evaluate how well our three order $2$ and three order $4$ methods handle the challenges posed by stiffness, particularly the balance between stability and accuracy when using relatively large time steps compared to the fastest time scale in the system.
 We examined the performance of the methods over the interval $[0, \pi/2]$ using various time steps ranging from $h = 0.0001$ to $h = 0.1$, comparing both the accuracy of the numerical solutions against the analytical solution and the computational efficiency of each method.
+To estimate the elapsed time, we performed each simulation several times (1000 in the first test, 10 in the second and 100 in the third) and reported the average.

-The results presented in Figure \ref{fig:errortime_plot} and Table \ref{Table:ex1} highlight the distinct behaviors of the three second-order numerical methods under analysis.
+The results presented in Figure \ref{fig:errortime_plot} and Tables \ref{Table:ex1}-\ref{Table:ex1_order4} highlight the distinct behaviors of the three order $2$ and the three order $4$ (respectively) numerical methods under analysis.

-RK2 demonstrates stability only for very small step sizes, specifically for values of $h \leq 0.001$.
+RK2 and RK4 demonstrate stability only for small step sizes, specifically for values of $h \leq 0.01$.
 However, for $h \geq 0.05$, the relative error grows uncontrollably.
-This behavior confirms a strict stability limit around $h = 0.001$, beyond which the method fails to provide reliable results.
-On the other hand, ExpRK2 exhibits excellent stability across all tested step sizes.
-Even for larger ones, the method maintains a reasonably small relative error.
+This behavior confirms a strict stability limit around $h = 0.01$, beyond which the method fails to provide reliable results.
+On the other hand, both exponential methods and Rb4 exhibit excellent stability across all tested step sizes.
+Even for larger ones, the methods maintain a reasonably small relative error.
 Rb2 also demonstrates stable behavior, albeit within a more restricted range.
 For step sizes up to $0.01$, the method produces accurate results.
 However, for $h = 0.05$, the relative error starts increasing significantly, and for $h = 0.1$ it becomes quite large ($1.53 \times 10^{-1}$).
-The superior accuracy makes ExpRK2 a strong candidate for solving stiff problems.
+The superior accuracy makes ExpRK2 a strong candidate for solving stiff problems among those of order 2.
+With respect to those of order 4, ExpRK4 provides much more accurate results than its Rosenbrock counterpart for most values of $h$, although Rb4 behaves well for all tested step sizes.

-Regarding computational efficiency, Rb2 is the fastest for very small time steps such as $h = 0.0001$, completing computations in approximately 0.134 seconds.
-ExpRK2 follows closely at 0.152 seconds, while RK2 is the slowest at 0.201 seconds.
-For step sizes in the range $0.001 \leq h \leq 0.01$, all three methods exhibit similar performance.
-For large step sizes ($h \geq 0.05$), computation times become negligible for all methods, remaining below 0.0002 seconds, making observations about performance insignificant.